-The family started off with a different architect and a different design.
+The family started off with a different architect and a different design for the modern style beach home they wanted.
 They had struggled to gain the necessary local approvals and were horrified by initial construction cost estimates that were well over their budget.
 Discouraged, they contacted me.
 They came to Swallowtail wanting to know if I could rethink the design to satisfy the strict local building codes, reduce construction costs while keeping their core design requirements.
 They wanted a new, contemporary home that would showcase their art collection, and provide seamless access to outdoor living areas.
 They had planned for a reverse floor plan that maximized the views.
 Shortly after that initial meeting, the family called to say they had decided to abandon the project.

 “Wait,” I said.
 “I have some ideas.
 Let me send you my sketches.”